 Sauli Saarinen (b.
-1988) is a Finnish Conductor currently completing a Masters Degree in Conducting at the Sibelius Academy's Military Conducting class (Helsinki, Finland) under the guidance of Lecturer Petri Komulainen.
+1988) is a Finnish Conductor currently completing a Masters Degree in Conducting at the Sibelius Academy (Helsinki, Finland) under the guidance of Lecturer Petri Komulainen.
 In addition, he has also studied with Jorma Panula at the ‘Panula Academy’ and in the Orchestra Conducting class of the Universität für Musik und darstellende Kunst Wien with Professor Johannes Wildner.

 Sauli's first performance as a conductor took place in the spring of 2019, when he worked as an assistant at the Musica Nova Helsinki festival in Juhani Nuorvala's Flash Flash opera and conducted the opera's premiere of the Espoo City Theater.
 In the same year, he was invited to conduct the Representative orchestra of the President of Finland for the orchestra's 200th anniversary festival in Helsinki.
 The concert included music by composers Holst, Weber, Merikanto, Linkola and Sibelius.